Adroiti/docs-for-code-review-tools/Cppcheck/unknownSignCharArrayIndex.md

-Pattern: Unknown sign char array index
+Pattern: `char` type used as array index

 Issue: -